wp-plugins/xili-dictionary/readme.txt

 = 2.9.1 (2014-07-01) =
 * fixes js for file state of local- files in multisite install.
 * Better import from local- mo file
+* During deletion, if a msgid has more than one origin, the msgid is not deleted, only origin is unassigned.
 = 2.9.0 (2014-06-29) =
 * better message when creating or download or file writing,
 * import from source files (current theme, plugins), a good way if no pot files delivered by authors,